 - Creator User Id: Indicates the unique ID of the Broadsign Publish user, if applicable.
 See Broadsign Publish and Users.

 - Creation Date: The date of the creation of the ad copy.

-- Attributes: Information on the file, e.g., dimensions, duration, etc.
+- Attributes: Information on the file, for example, dimensions, duration, etc.

-- Feeds: Indicates the source of any external feeds, e.g., Twitter or RSS feeds.
+- Feeds: Indicates the source of any external feeds, for example, Twitter or RSS feeds.

 - Broadsign Publish Player Id: Indicates the unique ID of the player you have dedicated to preview the Broadsign Publish loop, if applicable.
 See Broadsign Publish.

 Note: Broadsign archives "inactive" ad copies only.
 See Resources - Overview.

 You can upload several different types of ad copies.
 By taking advantage of these types, the performance of your content in your network will improve.